mit-submit/submit-users-guide/source/conda.rst

 Conda for FORTRAN
 =================

-Natively, subMIT currently has a FORTRAN compiler, ``gfortran``.
+Natively, SubMIT currently has a FORTRAN compiler, ``gfortran``.
 Similarly to C++, Conda can install FORTRAN compilers, such as a specific version of ``gfortran``, through the command:

 .. code-block:: sh